Chart Color Schemes

 Recent residential development output has been above average within Mulgrave when compared nationally

-Mulgrave has recorded approximately 128 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25644 homes were approved, with a further 27 approved so far in FY-26.
-On average, 0.5 people per year have moved to the area for each dwelling built over these five years.
+Mulgrave recorded approximately 128 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25644 homes were approved, with an additional 34 approved in FY-26 so far.
+The average number of people moving to the area per dwelling built over these years was 0.5.

 Frequently Asked Questions - Development